 Metal roofs offer a ton of advantages.
 In sunny climates like San Diego, exposure to UV light can greatly reduce the lifespan of asphalt shingles.
 A metal roof is more resilient, and it is much better at absorbing the extra heat, which should help your house stay cool.
 Termites are much less inviting to rot, mildew, and termite infestations.
 They can also protect your home from spreading fires.

 Though they are more expensive initially, they have a much longer lifespan than a traditional shingle roof.
 Add that to their durability, and you won’t have to spend nearly as much money on repairs.
 In many instances, metal can last for the remainder of your home’s life.
 So, how to install metal roofing over shingles?

 Because they are so lightweight, they can easily be installed over old shingles.
 This can greatly reduce the time, labor, and overall cost of installation, as well as provide better insulation for your home.
+Take a look at the average metal roof cost versus just having shingles.
 It can also help dampen the noise of rain on your new metal roof.

 There’s no good way to dispose of asphalt shingles.
 Currently, they make up as much as 3% of landfill waste.
 Leaving them installed on your roof is a good way to keep them out of landfills, and your new metal roof will protect them from deteriorating further.

 So where do you get started, and what does the process look like?

 It’s crucial to have your roof inspected by a professional before you install metal roofing over existing shingles.
 Unless you purchased your home, you might not know whether or not there are already multiple layers of shingles.